HSLdevcom/jore4-jore3-importer/README.md

 {"id":0,"batchStatus":"STARTING","exitCode":"UNKNOWN","exitDescription":null,"startTime":null,"endTime":null}
 ```

+Note: if using Docker environment, the port is `3004` (by default).

 ### Querying the Status of the Import Job

 If you want to query the status of the latest import job, you have to send a GET request to the path: `/job/import/status`.